Scenerainc/Documentation-Website/docs/overview.md

 **ItemTypeCount** is an integer that counts the number of that ItemType you've decided to log into a single detected object item.

 **Probability** is the confidence level of what you've found.
 This is hard to do for aggregates (ItemTypeCount >= 2).

+**Frame** is a field we use for tracking in the Cloud.
+By setting what frame this object was detected in, we can string along tracks from frames and bounding boxes.

+**Timestamp** can be used to locate objects and frames in time.
+Possibly to address speed of movement, and to check frames.

 **Attributes** can be used to cover any and all aspects of the detected object and are explained below.